innolitics/rdm/rdm/base/software_plan.md

 ## Diagram of Software Activities

+{% if system.auditor_notes %}[This diagram addresses 5.1.6 and partially addresses 5.1.1.b]{% endif %}

 ![Overview of life-cycle processes](../images/lifecycle-processes.svg)

-## Version Control
+## Version Control {% if system.auditor_notes %}[Configuration Management]% endif %}

 A git repository, hosted on GitHub, should be setup at the start of the software development planning activity.
 All software development and maintenance activity outputs will be stored in this git repository, the associated GitHub issues, or the associated GitHub pull requests, unless explicitly noted otherwise in the activity description{% if system.auditor_notes %} [5.1.1.b]{% endif %}.
 {% if system.auditor_notes %}
-[This section describes our software configuration management, but does not explicitly use the term "software configuration management" since many developers will be unfamiliar with the term.
-Note that Git is a version control system that makes it simple to track and record the history of every file it contains.
+[This section describes our approach to software configuration management, but does not explicitly use the term "software configuration management" since many developers will be unfamiliar with the term.
+Note that Git is a version control system that makes it simple to track and record the history of every file it contains in a precise and controller manner.

-The requirements listed in sections 5.1.9.a, 5.1.11, 8.1.1, 8.1.3, and 8.3 of {{ system.standard }} are fulfilled by our use of Git and GitHub.
+The requirements listed in sections 5.1.9.a, 5.1.11, 8.1.1, 8.1.3, 8.3, and 9.5 of {{ system.standard }} are fulfilled by our use of Git and GitHub.
 Also note that this setup implies that all activity outputs that are stored in the git repository, GitHub issues, or GitHub pull requests are configuration items.
 Furthermore, the version of every configuration item comprising the software system configuration is stored in the git repository for the entire history of the project.
 Each activity describes the configuration items in more detail.]
 {% endif %}
-## GitHub Issues, Labels, and Milestones

-[GitHub issues](https://guides.github.com/features/issues/) are used to represent change requests and problem reports.
-Problem reports have the `problem` label, and any GitHub issue that does not have a `problem` label is a change request.

-Problem reports are typically created in response to feedback gathered from external users, or in response to anomalies detected during testing.

-Change requests are created at the start of the unit implementation activity or during the problem investigation activity.
-Change requests should be labeled with one or more software requirements.

-In order to organize and prioritize the development work, change requests are assigned to GitHub milestones.
-Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on since approval explicitly required by {{ system.standard }}{% if system.auditor_notes %} [8.2.1]{% endif %}.

-Project leads associate change requests with milestones during release planning.
-Once a change request is assigned to a milestone, it has been "approved" and may be worked on by a developer.
-The project lead will then assign developers to change requests to divide up the work.
-Software developers may also assign themselves to change requests, so long as it is not assigned to another developer and they don't have other outstanding tickets they can work on.

-## Branches and Pull Requests

-Change requests are implemented using [GitHub flow](https://guides.github.com/introduction/flow/).

-When beginning work on a change request with an id of `104`, developers should open a new Git branch named `104-short-description`.
-All development work should occur in Git branches{% if system.auditor_notes %} [5.1.1.d]{% endif %}.

-The `master` branch of the git repository should contain the most up-to-date tested version of the software system.
-When work on a change branch is nearing completion, a GitHub pull request should be created for this branch.
-The project lead shall review and verify the changes in the change branch, suggesting changes if necessary {% if system.auditor_notes %}[5.5.1]{% endif %}.
-Once these changes have been made re-verified, the developer should merge the change branch into the master branch.

-Code changes should be split into logically separated commits, and commit messages should:

-- explain why the current changes are being made, especially when it is not obvious
-- reference the change request it was made in (the `rdm hooks` command can streamline this).

 ## Software Dependencies (SOUP)